De-centering the Researcher: Ten Reflections on Co-Designing with Local Communities

 This is a contribution from Areej Mawasi; PhD Candidate in Learning, Literacies, and Technologies; Research Assistant at Center for Science and the Imagination; Arizona State University

 When I did this work, I did not imagine that years later I would be a learning scientist working on designing learning environments with community-based organizations.
-This experience at the village taught me so much more about work with our local communities way than reading papers in the ivory tower.
+This experience at the village taught me so much more about educatiom work with our local communities.
 This also led me to think a lot about questions around best practices to create research-community partnerships while also respecting local knowledge and engaging in an active dialogue and agentic collaboration with the people researchers are collaborating with.
 These thoughts led me to think about methods that could be used to actively co-design with local communities—to think about what Paulo Freire refers to as educational possibilities—as a way to connect and have dialogue between the local knowledge and expertise of communities with researchers’ knowledge.

 Researchers in education have been thinking about such questions around collaborations and partnerships focusing on participatory approaches for co-design with youth, educators, parents, children, and other relevant stakeholders.
 These methods also call for decolonizing our research practices towards ethical practices that center the values of local communities in the research process.1 Yet, in a world driven by neoliberalism in education, traditional assessments, and scalability of design outcomes of such experiences, it is challenging for academic researchers to invest in this kind of research—research that de-centers the researchers’ role and positions participants as knowledge co-constructors while valuing communities’ experiences, histories, and stories.

-In the past year, my interests in pedagogies of local communities have led me to explore pedagogical practices of diverse groups that are active in Palestine and other Arab countries, including STEM literacy, reading, political education, citizen media development, and gender.
+In the past year, my interests in pedagogies of local communities have led me to explore pedagogical practices of diverse groups that are active in the Middle East, including STEM literacy, reading, political education, citizen media development, and gender.
 This also led me to conversations with leaders from such organizations, movements, and community members.
 One example is my conversation with Dr. Rana Dajani, founder of We Love Reading in Jordan, an effort that started as a community project that now extends to at least 50 countries.
 Despite growing to such a scale, it takes into consideration the local communities’ culture and sustainable impact while focusing on parent-child relationships and supporting reading practices within the local cultural context.
 I learned from Dr. Dajani that her experience as a scientist helped the project think about culturally relevant assessment tools for the work they are doing with local communities.
-Another example is my current dissertation work with Al-Rowad for Science and Technology, a STEM education organization that works within a hybrid format between formal and informal education with Arab learners, which made me explore the efforts community members are doing to better design culturally relevant STEM learning experiences.
+Another example is my current dissertation work with Al-Rowad for Science and Technology, a STEM education organization that works within a hybrid format between formal and informal education with Arab learners in Israel, which made me explore the efforts community members are doing to better design culturally relevant STEM learning experiences.

 While I am still learning in this process, here are some reflective thoughts about such relationships and work.
 I am grateful I have the opportunity to engage in dialogue with and learn from them.
 These are reflective thoughts that help me think through design processes for learning environments in such contexts and rethink my own research practices.
 I am writing these thoughts while emphasizing the importance of attending for a context’s histories, cultures, norms, and politics and to shift from a top-down interventionist approach towards learning from and co-designing with—not just for—local communities’ existing practices: